Check Skin Aqua Cosmetic Batch Code

 • If the decoded Skin Aqua date feels older than expected, compare it with purchase timing, package generation, and the current smell, color, and texture before deciding.

-• For skin aqua batch code, the highest-value decision is to check printed expiry, heat exposure, and separation before relying on UV protection.
+• Use the result to decide whether to check printed expiry, heat exposure, and separation before relying on UV protection.

 Methodology